ashutoshmjain/maholvi/readme.md

 How to install -

 - Download the `theme and fonts` folder in `src` folder of your book --> you may git clone this repo and copy paste.
+- Replace the favicon.png in `theme` folder with yours.
 - Point your book.toml to this new theme

 ```
 [output.html]
 theme = "src/theme"
 ```

 - Test with `mdbook serve` on local host.